Key Takeaways:

 The practice of extracting someone else’s words or creative concepts and using them without giving them due credit is known as plagiarism.

-It is a violation of academic and intellectual integrity, as it involves presenting someone else’s work as one’s own.
+It is an ethical violation of academic and intellectual integrity, as it involves presenting someone else’s work as one’s own.

 It can occur in any type of content, including written works, artwork, music, and other creative works.

-It is viewed as unethical and may have detrimental legal and professional repercussions.
+It is viewed as unethical and may have detrimental criminal charges and professional repercussions.

 It can damage the reputation of both the creator and the person or company that uses the plagiarised work.
-Additionally, it can lead to legal action and financial penalties for copyright infringement.
+Additionally, the consequences of plagiarism can lead to legal action and financial copyright infringement penalties.

 Forms of Plagiarism